What is Esbriet and how is it used?

 Dosage Modifications Due To Adverse Reactions

-Patients who miss 14 or more days of ESBRIET should re-initiate treatment by undergoing the initial 2-week titration regimen up to the full maintenance dosage [see Recommended Dosage].
+Patients who miss 14 or more days of ESBRIET should re-initiate treatment by undergoing the initial 2-week titration regimen up to the full maintenance dosage [see DOSAGE AND ADMINISTRATION].
 For treatment interruption of less than 14 days, the dosage prior to the interruption can be resumed.

 If patients experience significant adverse reactions (i.e., gastrointestinal, photosensitivity reaction or rash), consider temporary dosage reductions or interruptions of ESBRIET to allow for resolution of symptoms [see WARNINGS AND PRECAUTIONS].